SaumYazdi/2024-Open-Robotics/README.md

 ## **SUBSYSTEMS**
 1. SubDrivebase
+2. Camera Vision

 # Todo
-- Camera stream processing
+- Increase camera FOV
-- Orange ball detection
+- Serialise ball data from Pi 5 to Pico
-- Wide lens?

-- If PC server dies then robot keeps driving without team comms

 # 2024 Season Goals
 ## What can a robot do?